anchit-chandran/endeavourpredict.org/docs/qrisk3/information.md

 Blood pressure treatment lowers your blood pressure and reduces your risk of heart disease and stroke.

-The fact that you are taking blood pressure treatment means that you have already been identified by your doctor as someone needing treatment which automatically puts you in a higher risk group.
+The fact that you are taking blood pressure treatment means that you have already been identified by your doctor as someone needing treatment which automatically puts you in a higher-risk group.

 The treatment itself isn't increasing your risk but is acting as a marker for the fact that your underlying risk is higher.